ariktha/mordor-spillover/README.md

 2. Recreate the exact package environment using the `renv` package.

  You can do this by opening the R project file ([mordor-spillover.Rproj](https://github.com/ariktha/mordor-spillover/blob/main/mordor-spillover.Rproj)) in RStudio, loading the `renv` package, and typing `renv::restore()` to restore the package environment from the projects [renv.lock](https://github.com/ariktha/mordor-spillover/blob/main/renv.lock) file.

-3. Download the public data from the OSF repository by running the script [`01-washb-geopair-download-public-data.R`](https://github.com/ben-arnold/washb-geopair/blob/main/R/01-washb-geopair-download-public-data.R).
+3. Download the public data from the OSF repository by running the script [`00-download-public-data.R`](https://github.com/ariktha/mordor-spillover/blob/main/R/00-download-public-data.R).

-4. All of the analysis scripts should run smoothly (scripts `02-xx.Rmd` to `08-xx.Rmd`).
-Note that scripts `09-13` and script `04` rely on geographic coordinates of study clusters that constitute personally identifiable information.
-Therefore, those scripts will not run (GPS data not publicly available), but the scripts have been provided for transparency.
+4. All of the analysis scripts should run smoothly (scripts `02-xx.Rmd` to `09-xx.Rmd`).

 ### Additional details